bioboot/bimm143_W18/lectures.md

 <br>

 ## 6: Working with R
-**Topics**: More on R objects and functions, Import data in various formats (both local and from online sources), Writing your own R functions.
+**Topics**: Best practices for organizing reproducible computational projects, Using R scripts and Rmarkdown files, More on R data structures, objects and functions, Import data in various formats (both local and from online sources), Writing your own R functions.

 **Goal**:
+- Appreciate best practices for organizing reproducible computational projects.
 - Use existing programs at the UNIX command line to analyze bioinformatics data,
 - Understand IO Redirection, Streams and pipes,
 - Think in terms of modular workflows for batch processing,